vippsas/vipps-developers/README.md

 ![Vipps test app icon](images/vipps-testapp-app-store-icon.jpg)

-The iOS test app is available in Apple TestFlight: https://testflight.apple.com/join/hTAYrwea You do *not* need an activation code.
+The iOS test app is available in Apple TestFlight.
+You do *not* need an activation code.

 0. See the information above about which version to install.